-Speed Violations
+Speed Violations Check

 The speed violations quality check is necessary to ensure that the brake dynamometer has correctly executed the WLTP-Brake cycle speed trace.
 A speed violation occurs whenever the actual speed of the dynamometer exceeds the speed trace tolerances defined by the prescribed (nominal) speed.
 Figure 9.2 depicts the upper and lower speed tolerance limits.